Thomas-Walker-Lynch/DA2X/doc/context.md

   the containing function returns.
 If the containing function is `main()`, then they will all be there from the start of the program until the program exits.

-  Another drawback of this approach is that we will have no general use conveyances, but rather a function library.
-The local use conveyances may be of some use, but I had hoped the method would generalize.
+  Another drawback of this approach is that we will have no general use sequences, but rather a function library.
+The local use sequences may be of some use, but I had hoped the method would generalize.

   Despite the storage inefficiency we must note that this solution does successfully manage the allocation of contexts.

-# Conveyance encapsulation
+# Sequence encapsulation

-  In this section we discuss the approach of using a conveyance to encapsulate other conveyances, thus possibly eliminating all encapsulating functions at a given level of computation.
-For example we might nest all our conveyances in `main()` or in other conveyances.
+  In this section we discuss the approach of using a sequence to encapsulate other sequences, thus possibly eliminating all encapsulating functions at a given level of computation.
+For example we might nest all our sequences in `main()` or in other sequences.
 Then there would be only one relevant stack frame and no alignment issues.

-  Any local variable that we declare in such a conveyance, even a nested one, will end up on the stack frame of the containing function.
+  Any local variable that we declare in such a sequence, even a nested one, will end up on the stack frame of the containing function.
 This would be inefficient because locals are not needed simultaneously, indeed we might find at run time that some are not used.
   Hence we might want to find alternative means of allocating local variables.

-  I use the term ‘context’ to refer to variables that are shared among encapsulated conveyances.
-Because conveyances flow in one direction and do not return, such sharing takes the form of message passing.
+  I use the term ‘context’ to refer to variables that are shared among encapsulated sequences.
+Because sequences flow in one direction and do not return, such sharing takes the form of message passing.
 Hence we need to be able to pass messages, and having context is one way of accomplishing that.